UniversalDependencies/UD_Naija-NSC/README.md

 - We used `conj:coord` instead of `coord`.
 - We used `conj:dicto` instead of `reparandum`.
 - We used `conj:appos` instead of `appos`.
-- All our `conj` keep going from left to right.
 - We use `compound:redup` for reduplications and `compound:svc` for serial verb constructions.
 - We distinguish 6 types of parataxis: `parataxis:conj`, `parataxis:discourse`, `parataxis:dislocated`, `parataxis:insert`, `parataxis:obj`, `parataxis:parenth`.